privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Communication Interface.md

     During this stage, the UDF can initialize any variables, structures it may need.
 Note that this stage is optional.

+1. Indicating Readiness

+    Once the UDF is ready to execute it should write a (arbitrary) byte on the file descriptor.

 1. Blocking read

     As the name suggests, during this stage the UDF is expected to wait for input to be written to